SchulzLab/ORNA/README.md

 ```
   bash install.sh
 ```
-* The above command should create a folder ORNA in the present working directory
+* The above command should create a build folder.
+The executable of ORNA will be in build/bin

 ##Running ORNA
 * To run ORNA, execute the following command from the installation directory